Beaches in Malaysia

 Image credit: @robandjennywatts

 Animal lovers, you’re in for a serotonin boost at Juara Beach.
-Located on the East coast of Tioman Island, the sandy shores of Juara Beach is a popular spot for surfing and water sports, but perhaps its turtle conservation efforts is what takes the cake.
+Located on the East coast of Tioman Island, Juara Beach is among the most beautiful beaches of Tioman Island.
+The sandy shores and crystal clear water of Juara Beach is a popular spot for surfing and water sports, but perhaps its turtle conservation efforts is what takes the cake.

 That being said, there’s a good chance you’ll spot these adorable sea turtles along the beach, especially when they’re released during the turtle hatching period from June to November.